TN 2 (09-16)

-The TIS, which employs trained operators who can identify key words in foreign languages and effectively determine the language for which assistance is required, is accessible only if approved by your DDS.
+The TIS, which employs trained operators who can identify key words in foreign languages and effectively determine the language for which assistance is required, is accessible only if approved by your DDS, or

 D. Qualified Interpreter Sources

-In priority order, the DDS will accept the following list of qualified interpreters satisfying the requirements outlined in DI 23040.001B.2.:
+In priority order, the DDS will accept the following list of qualified interpreters if they satisfy the requirements outlined in DI 23040.001B.3: